Asian College of Journalism, Chennai: Scholarship

 The SAF-Madanjeet Singh scholarship for the one year postgraduate course at the Asian College of Journalism covers eight countries, viz: Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.
 Candidates are required to have cleared an undergraduate course in any discipline.
 Equivalent course in different SAARC countries are also considered on a case by case basis.
 The scholarship covers: (a) tuition fees, (b) economy air travel from the scholar's place of residence within SAARC to Chennai and back, (c) accommodation costs, on a room sharing basis, for the duration of the course in Chennai, (d) food expenses covering breakfast, lunch and dinner at the ACJ canteen, (e) a nominal amount towards pocket expenses.

 Controversies

-Sadanand Menon, a well known art critic and faculty member at the Asian College of Journalism was embroiled in a sexual allegation charge raised by a former student of his at the ACJ.
+In 2018, Sadanand Menon, a well-known art critic and faculty member at the Asian College of Journalism was embroiled in a sexual allegation charge raised by a former student of his at the ACJ.
 Eventually, several of his students and associates opened up about the repeatedly predatory ways in which he had behaved with women.
 Students of the 2018 batch at the ACJ decried the college's deep-seated apathy towards sexual harassment cases, with the chairman of the college claiming that they were targeted because they were liberal.
-Sadanand Menon was subsequently forced to step down as a faculty member at the ACJ.
+Menon eventually stepped down from teaching at the ACJ for that academic year.